External link opens in new tab or window718-668-1874

 This coding guidance has been developed by the CDC and approved by the four organizations that make up the Cooperating Parties: the National Center for Health Statistics, the American Health Information Management Association, the American Hospital Association, and the Centers for Medicare & Medicaid Services.

-For more information on providing healthcare services during and in light of growing coronavirus cases, refer to the CDC’s COVID-19 clinical presentation: https://www.cdc.gov/coronavirus/2019-nCoV/hcp/clinical-criteria.html.
-Stay up to date on developments by regularly visiting the CDC’s website at https://www.cdc.gov/coronavirus/2019-ncov/summary.html.
+For more information on providing healthcare services during and in light of growing coronavirus cases, refer to the CDC’s COVID-19 clinical presentation: External link opens in new tab or windowhttps://www.cdc.gov/coronavirus/2019-nCoV/hcp/clinical-criteria.html.
+Stay up to date on developments by regularly visiting the CDC’s website at External link opens in new tab or windowhttps://www.cdc.gov/coronavirus/2019-ncov/summary.html.

 Code updates for ICD-10-Procedure Coding System (ICD-1-PCS) and ICD-10-Clinical Modification (ICD-10-CM) went into effect October 1, 2019.
 Reviewing the code changes will help medical practices avoid claim denials and prevent interruptions to their revenue cycle.
 The Centers for Disease Control and Prevention (CDC) releases the ICD-10-CM code updates each fall, and practices that familiarize themselves with the changes will be better able to capture the proper and most specific diagnosis codes for patients’ conditions.